ubihazard/steam-styler/README.md

 Command-line version
 --------------------

-The advantage of command-line version of this tool is that it allows to apply styles quickly without going through GUI.
+The advantage of command-line version is that it allows to apply styles quickly without going through GUI.

 Create a shortcut to `styler.jse` script file and rename it to “Steam Styler (Re-apply)”.
 Right-click the created shortcut and go to “Properties” tab.
 Change the “Target” field as follows: